A Tree Sperner Lemma: A Tree Sperner Lemma

-Theorem \ref{cor-no-fixed-points} may be viewed as a kind of ``discrete'' fixed point theorem for trees, because it says that if $f$ fixes no vertices, then some edge must intersect the span of the images of its endpoints.
-Compare it to the continuous version we prove later in Theorem \ref{thm:fixedpoint}.
-Moreover, \begin{theorem} Theorem \ref{cor-no-fixed-points} is equivalent to Theorem \ref{thm:sperner-tree}. \end{theorem}
+Theorem \ref{thm:tree-discrete} may be viewed as a kind of ``discrete'' fixed point theorem for trees, because it says that either there is a fixed vertex, or some edge must be covered by the path between the images of its endpoints.
+Compare it to the continuous version we prove later in Theorem \ref{thm:tree-fixed}.

+\begin{proof} Let $A$ be the range of $f$.
+Suppose $f$ does not fix any vertex.
+Consider a labelling $\ell: V\to 2^A$ such that for each vertex $v$, $\ell(v)$ is the set of all vertices of $A$ that are not in the component of $T\setminus v$ containing $f(v)$ (including $v$ if $v \in A$).
+The labelling is by definition proper.
+Theorem \ref{thm:tree-sperner} implies that there is a fully-labelled edge $e$ with endpoints $x$ and $y$.